csci104/site/labs/su-lab1/index.md

 Now if you read the `hw-username/example/README.md` file on your local machine, it should match the one on GitHub.

+## Checkoff

+Show your TA both your local version of the changed `example` code and your updated repository on github.com.

 ## In Closing

 There are tons of git cheatsheets all over the web.